Jump to section:

 Step 1: Sensing (Environmental Perception)

 The agent deploys sensors to collect real-time data about its operational environment.
-Google's AI research has demonstrated that multi-sensor integration improves environmental understanding by up to 85% compared to single-source perception.
+Research has demonstrated that multi-sensor integration improves environmental understanding by up to 85% compared to single-source perception.

 Example: An autonomous vehicle's sensor array captures: